ranja-sarkar/ranja-sarkar.github.io/blogger.md

 There are things we realize only when we slow down.
 Almost all of us have clear understanding of a few things and not-so-clear, clouded concepts of many other things.
 Contentment and joy come from sharing our learning & understanding, our experiences with others and learn back from them, get to know about their experiences.

-Contributing to the community has two-way benefits, it's useful to more than just myself.
+Contributing to the community has two-way benefits - it's useful to more than just myself.

 -----